 Having the shingles vaccine reduces your risk of getting shingles and post-herpetic neuralgia, but the effect of the vaccine differs by age and time since vaccination.

 Age at which you get vaccinated The shingles vaccine is most effective at preventing shingles in people aged 50–59 years (around 7 in 10 people who are vaccinated are protected) and becomes less effective as you get older.
-Around 5 in 10 people aged 65–69 years and around 4 in 10 people aged 80 years or older.
+It is effective in about 5 in 10 people aged 65–69 years and about 4 in 10 people aged 80 years or older.

 Times since vaccination Protection from the shingles vaccine wears off over time.
 The highest protection against shingles is during the first year after receiving the vaccine.
 By 6 years after being vaccinated, protection is very low.